Large buyer sighted in MegaFon IPO - sources

 If syndicate banks exercise an over-allotment option, MegaFon would have a free float of around 17 percent.
 Nordic telecoms group Teliasonera is selling down its 35.6 percent stake and the company is selling treasury stock.

-Some investors have called for the IPO to be priced towards the lower end of the range to ensure MegaFon is competitive against Russia's market leader, New-York-listed MTS (MBT.N), on its earnings multiple and dividend yield.
+Some investors have called for the IPO to be priced towards the lower end of the range to ensure MegaFon is competitive against Russia's market leader, New-York-listed MTS, on its earnings multiple and dividend yield.

-(Reporting by Katya Golubkova, Olga Popova, Kylie MacLellan and Arno Schuetze; Writing by Douglas Busvine; Editing by Dan Lalor)